RhinoSecurityLabs/pacu/README.md

 **Update 5/6/2020:** Pacu's database structure has been updated and PacuProxy has been removed.
 This update will break Pacu's database if you have used previous versions of Pacu.
-To fix this, rename/backup the old `SQLite.db` file and let a new one be generated on the next startup.
+To fix this, rename/backup the old `sqLite.db` file and let a new one be generated on the next startup.

 # Quick reference
 - **Where to get help**: